<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 These elements are often made from different materials and should be as they each play a different role in creating the perfect pizza oven.

 There are several kits on the market for building your own pizza oven and they range in complexity and quality.
-In this article, we'll compare two different kits, and explain what you can expect to do when buying each type of kit.
+In this article, we'll explore a DIY wood-fired pizza oven kit, and explain what you can expect to do when buying one.

 DIY wood-fired pizza oven kit